Tuition and Fees

 Transfer Student Orientation Fee | $65

-This fee supports Orientation services, materials and staffing provided to all incoming undergraduate students before the Fall Semester begins.
+This one-time fee supports transition programs designed specifically to set new students up for success.
+This includes remote and in-person Orientation services, materials and staffing provided to all incoming undergraduate students before the Fall Semester begins.

 A student enrolled in three credit hours (except Psychology Graduate students taking one (1) or more credit hours) is also automatically billed for student medical insurance.
 If you are already covered by a health insurance program, a waiver must be completed online by the due date.
 A waiver must be filled out each school year.
 Deadlines are indicated on the insurance company's website.
 Premiums will not be refunded for waivers submitted more than 30 days past the due date.